-5the scope of ,,upon disputes and differences , requires to be ascertained by construing the provisions of in the light of the provisions of sections 22(1)(a) to 22(1)(c) of the ERC Act which provide for Respondent No. 2’s .
+(5) Accordingly, the scope of such power (if any) as Respondent No. 2 may possess, by reason of section 22(2)(n) of the ERC Act, to “adjudicate” upon disputes and differences between a licensee and a utility, requires to be ascertained by construing the provisions of section 22(2)(n) of the ERC Act construed in the light of the provisions of sections 22(1)(a) to 22(1)(c) of the ERC Act which provide for Respondent No. 2’s power to “regulate”.

+(6) Consequently, it is respectfully submitted that such power (if any) of adjudication as is possessed by Respondent No. 2 must be restricted to, and read along with, the subject matter of its power to “regulate” under sections 22(1)(a) to 22(1)(c) of the ERC Act, and, accordingly, be restricted to the tariff-related matters provided referred to in sections 22(1)(a) to 22(1)(c) of the ERC Act.

-(6) respectfully ,,subject matter of its “” under sections 22(1)(a) to 22(1)(c) of the ERC Act, and, accordingly, to c7It is, therefore, further respectfully submitted that, ss to of the same Actfurther or wider upon Consequentlymay not even assuming that the dispute or difference be of the type or class specified in section 22(2)(n) of the ERC Act (namely, as between a licensee and a utility)
+(7) It is, therefore, further respectfully submitted that, save in so far as provided for in terms of section 22(2)(n) of the ERC Act (read in conjunction with sections 22(1)(a) to 22(1)(c) of the same Act), no further or wider adjudicatory function or power has been conferred upon Respondent No. 2.
+Consequently, Respondent No. 2 may not adjudicate upon a dispute or difference which involves non-tariff issues even assuming that the dispute or difference be of the type or class specified in section 22(2)(n) of the ERC Act (namely, as between a licensee and a utility).

-(8) , aside from the disputes and differences set out in the Petitioner’s Notice of Arbitration dated 12th April 2001 (Exhibit “G” hereto), the disputes and differences between the Petitioner and Respondent No. 1 concern the questions of follow or difference sa to c of the ERC Actmay not upon by Respondent No. 2
+(8) In the present case, aside from the disputes and differences set out in the Petitioner’s Notice of Arbitration dated 12th April 2001 (Exhibit “G” hereto), the disputes and differences between the Petitioner and Respondent No. 1 concern (inter alia) the questions of whether the PPA is voidable, whether it has been validly and effectively rescinded by Respondent No. 1 and (if so) the consequences which follow therefrom.
+As such, the dispute or difference is not a tariff-related matter falling within sections 22(1)(a) to 22(1)(c) of the ERC Act, and, accordingly, may not be adjudicated upon by Respondent No. 2 under section 22(2)(n) of the ERC Act.

-ESection 22(2)(n) of the ERC Act empowers Respondent No. 2 to act or to adjudicate in relation to the clearly clearly disputes and differences:
+(E) Section 22(2)(n) of the ERC Act empowers Respondent No. 2 to act or to adjudicate in relation to a clearly defined and clearly limited class of disputes and differences only, namely, disputes and differences “… between the licensees and utilities …”.